-Despite the disruptions caused by the coronavirus disease ("COVID-19") in the year 2021, the total revenue of the Group for the year ended 31 December 2021 increased by approximately 50.9% to RMB274.9 million as compared with that of approximately RMB182.2 million for the year ended 31 December 2020.
-Such increase was resulted from the relaxation of the control measures to combat the spread of the COVID-19 pandemic, which has led to the increase in the momentum of the economic activities in the domestic market of the People's Republic of China (the "PRC").
-This substantial increase in the total revenue of the Group has led to the increase in the net profit of the Group from approximately RMB0.8 million for the year ended 31 December 2020 to approximately RMB24.7 million for the year ended 31 December 2020 to approximately RMB24.7 million for the year ended 31 December 2020.
+For the year ended 31 December 2022, the Group recorded a total sales revenue of approximately RMB227.3 million representing a decrease of approximately 17.3% compared to that of approximately RMB274.9 million for the year ended 31 December 2021.
+The main reason for this decline was the implementation of dynamic zero-COVID-19 policy which slowed down the economic activities in the commercial building construction industry in the People's Republic of China (the "PRC") for most of 2022.
+This substantial decrease in the total sales revenue of the Group has also led to the drop of the gross profit and net profit of the Group by approximately 31.1% and 56.5% respectively, from approximately RMB43.1 million and RMB24.7 million respectively for the year ended 31 December 2021 to approximately RMB43.1